Spokane’s Best Neighborhoods –

 The Lincoln Park-Altamont Neighborhood represent the other side of the South Hill.
 Located a few miles east of Manito, the neighborhood is not the image most people conjure when talking about the South Hill.
 However, Lincoln Park-Altamont’s obscurity only adds to the neighborhood’s mystique.

 The neighborhood bursts with historic homes, particularly toward the Altamont area, and has remained largely stable since development began in the late 1800s.
 Lincoln Park-Altamont suffers from a lack of mixed commercial uses and thereby the neighborhood’s overall hip factor will also take a hit.
 No worries, however, because that’s not the product Lincoln Park-Altamont is trying to be.
-Low density, single family homes with wide ranging architectural diversity create one of the most desirable neighborhoods in the city.
+Low density, historic, and large single family homes with wide ranging architectural diversity create one of the most desirable neighborhoods in the city.

 An Identifiable Center

 The historic Franklin Elementary School anchors Lincoln Park-Altamont.
 One could make an argument, and rightfully so, that Lincoln Park itself is the neighborhood’s center.
-However, given Franklin’s ability to connect the lower reaches of the neighborhood (Altamont area) to the upper reaches (Lincoln Park area), as well as the property’s unique natural amenities, residents in the neighborhood are always but a short walk from Franklin.
+However, given Franklin’s ability to connect the lower reaches of the neighborhood (Altamont area) to the upper reaches (Lincoln Park area), as well as the property’s unique natural amenities, residents in the neighborhood are always but a short walk from Franklin Elementary.

 Lincoln Park-Altamont’s boundaries are fairly distinct.
 The neighborhood’s southern reaches are bound by a steep bluff separating it from Spokane’s Lower East Side.
 Lincoln Park itself serves as a fine northern boundary.
 To the east, busy Ray Street serves as marker between development eras and, more importantly, architectural styles.
 Only the western boundary is a more of a transition zone between Lincoln Park-Altamont and the South Perry Neighborhood.